-NOTE If the sediment and water volume in a tube is less than 0.0125 mL (0.025 parts), the total volume of sediment and water for the tube should be recorded as 0.000 mL (0.000 parts).

 Compare the last two readings for each tube.
 If the combined volume of sediment and water in each tube is not the same as previously determined, repeat the procedure from Step 13 until two consecutive readings agree for each tube.